 What is critical illness insurance?

 Critical illness insurance is a type of insurance policy that pays out in the event of the policyholder suffering a serious illness.
-If that happens, the insurer pays out a lump sum of money, and then the policy is concluded.
+If that happens, the insurer pays out a lump sum of money.
 It is designed to cover the costs of treatment, specialised equipment, and the loss of an income that can follow a serious illness.

 Who needs critical illness insurance?